pinlong-cai/MultiRBFRepo/README.md

 # MultiRBFRepo
-matlab codes for Multi-RBF model
+Code base for paper: An adaptive multi-kernel RBF model using state matching.